 - Soak the basmati rice for about 15 minutes.
 After 15 minutes, drain the water and keep the rice aside.
 In a pot, add enough water and boil it.
 Once the water boils, add the rice to this, add 1 tsp oil.
 Cook until the rice is well done.
 See that the rice is not overcooked and sticky.
 The grains should be separate.
 Drain the water completely, and spread the rice in a plate so that grains become separate.
 Alternatively, cook the rice in pressure cooker using the ratio 1:2 (rice : water)

 - Pluck the methi leaves from the stem and wash thoroughly to get rid of all the dirt.
 Finely chop the methi leaves.
-To remove the bitter taste of methi leaves, sprinkle some salt on top and mix well.
-Another way to remove the bitterness is to soak the chopped methi leaves in salt water for about 10 to 15 minutes.
+To remove the bitterness of the methi leaves, soak the chopped methi leaves in salt water for about 10 to 15 minutes.
+This step is essential, otherwise the pulav might taste bitter.

 - Finely chop the onion and tomato and keep it aside.
 Grind the green chillies, red chillies, ginger and garlic (ingredients mentioned under ‘grind’) using little water to a coarse paste using a mixie/blender or mortar and pestle.
 The paste need not be fine.

 - Add chopped onions and stir every now and then.
-Once the onions become transparent and well cooked, add the ground paste and sauté until the raw flavour goes away.
+Once the onions become transparent, add the ground paste and sauté until the raw flavour goes away.

 - Now add the chopped tomato, stir every now and then.
 Close with a lid.

-- Once the tomatoes become mushy, add the finely chopped methi leaves and salt.
+- Once the tomatoes become mushy, add the finely chopped methi leaves, turmeric powder and salt.
 Cook for few seconds until the leaves wilt.

-- Add turmeric powder powder, mix well.
-Reduce the flame to low, add the cooked rice to this methi leaves masala paste.
-Mix well gently without breaking the grains.
+- Reduce the flame to low, add the cooked rice to this methi leaves masala paste.
+Mix gently without breaking the grains.
 Close with a lid, simmer for another minute or two for the flavours to be absorbed.

 - Before serving, squeeze half lemon or lime if you prefer some sour taste.
 This is optional.
 In the above recipe I did not squeeze lime or lemon.